hydr0nium/patchwork-security.de/content/ctf/deadface2025/hostbusters.md

 There is one UDP port, but if we connect to it via nc we don't get anything back and when we quit we only get this: `punt!`.
 But we also see that we might not have the full picture because as it says `can't scan /proc - are you root?`.
-We are not root see every listening port.
-Let's try listing what processes are
+We are not root thus we don't see every listening port.
+Let's try listing what processes are running:
-running:

 ```sh,name=ps aux
 PID   USER     TIME  COMMAND